GSA/digitalgov.gov/content/news/2022/09/2022-09-09-serving-the-public-five-veterans-journeys-to-public-interest-tech.md

 **What were you doing before you joined the U.S. Digital Corps?**

 I was working for a managed security service provider (MSSP) as a junior security analyst.
 We had over 20 different clients.
-I would triage cases, perform investigation to determine if the incident was a true or false positive, and provide recommendations for remediation.
+I would triage cases, perform investigations to determine if incidents were true or false positives, and provide recommendations for remediation.

 **What made you want to apply to the U.S. Digital Corps?**

 I had always felt the desire to return to public service after leaving the military.
-I was exhausted by the demand to only drive towards working for the sheer purpose of growing the company for profits.
-I wanted to help our government meet the tempo of the continuous challenge with integrating technology securely into its infrastructure.
+I was exhausted by the demand to only drive towards the sheer goal of growing a company’s profits.
+I wanted to help our government meet the tempo of the continuous challenge of integrating technology securely into its infrastructure.

 **Are there lessons or skills from your time in the military that you are using now as a Fellow?**